cloudant-labs/graphdb-slate/source/includes/api/_search.md

 As you can see, the design document contains one index called "books".
 The index has an analyzer and an index function.
 The :ref:`analyzer <search-guide-analyzers>` is a per field analyzer, meaning different analyzers can be used for different search fields.
 Which analyzers are actually used is defined in the "fields" object.
 If the search uses a field not defined in the fields object, the default analyzer is used, in this case "english".
 The index function is called for each new or updates document in the database and defines what data gets indexed.
 Since the index function is stored in a string in a JSON document, it can't be split over multiple lines.
 Here is a nicely formatted version:

 The function calls ``index`` with three arguments.
 The first is the name of the search field.
-The second is the data to be indexed and the third is an options object. ``'facet': true`` turns on :ref:`faceting <search-guide-faceting>` and ``'store': true`` stores the indexed data in the index, so that it will be returned with the search result.
+The second is the data to be indexed and the third is an options object. ``'facet': true`` turns on :ref:`faceting <search-guide-faceting>` and ``'store': true`` stores the indexed data in the index, so that it will be returned with the search result (unless `include_fields` is used to limit the fields returned).
 For more information about design documents and indexing, have a look at the :ref:`API reference <index-functions>`.